 Should anyone have any doubts, a check of the magistrates courts will reveal all.

-In order to attack this my credibility, Williams decided to run a campaign to stop any herpetologists from using Hoser assigned scientific names.
+In order to attack this author's credibility, Williams decided to run a campaign to stop any herpetologists from using Hoser assigned scientific names.

-And yes, the first point of attack was the description of Pailsus pailsei.
+The first point of attack was the description of Pailsus pailsei.